brendt/stitcher.io/src/content/blog/laravel-sql-injection.md

 - An accessible API endpoint, which allows an attacker to write to the `addSelect` or `select`.
 Chances are you're not doing this manually in your project.
 Though there are popular packages which allow this functionality to provide easy API endpoints.
-A popular example is the JSON API spec, which specifically allows for [sparse fieldsets](*https://jsonapi.org/format/#fetching-sparse-fieldsets).
+A popular spec that inspires lots of API related packages is the JSON API spec.
+It specifically allows for [sparse fieldsets](*https://jsonapi.org/format/#fetching-sparse-fieldsets).
 - The entry point table must have a column with JSON data.
 Otherwise the `JSON_EXTRACT` function will fail, stopping our query.
 From the entry point though, you can access all data.